University of Khartoum: Libraries

-University of Khartoum Library, known as the "Main Library," is one of the biggest and oldest libraries in universities in Sudan and Africa.
+The University of khartoum library, known as the "Main Library," is one of the biggest and oldest libraries in universities in Sudan and Africa.
+The library houses over 400,000 volumes, including special collections such as the Sudan Collection and Newbold Collection.
 The library building represents the historical and iconic heritage of the University of Khartoum.
 In addition to the Main Library, there are small libraries in each faculty and institute as well as Altegany Almahi library for postgraduate students and Sudan Library.

 ICT

 University of Khartoum has an Information Technology and Communication Center which is responsible for developing and managing of the ICT infrastructure of the university.
 All university campuses are connected by dedicated high-speed links (fiber optics); WiFi covers most of the campuses and electronic registration on the university website.
 In addition to the ICT centre, the Faculty of Mathematical Sciences has its own Information Technology research unit which is active in developing and promoting Open Source software in Sudan.